Syriac Catholic Archeparchy of Mosul

 The Syriac Catholic Archeparchy of Mosul (or informally Mossul of the Syriacs) is a Syriac Catholic Church ecclesiastical territory or archeparchy in northern Iraq.
 It is not a metropolitan see and is immediately exempt to the Syriac Catholic Patriarch of Antioch and the Roman Congregation for the Oriental Churches, and not part of any ecclesiastical province.
 Its cathedral is the Syriac Catholic Cathedral in the episcopal see of Mosul.

 History

 The Archeparchy of Mosul was established in 1790 from territory with no previous Syriac Catholic ordinary or territory.

 Statistics

-As of 2014, it pastorally served 45,000 Catholic in 15 parishes and 2 missions with 82 priests (56 diocesan, 26 religious), 1 deacon, 36 lay religious (33 brothers, 3 sisters) and 15 seminarians.
+As of 2014, it pastorally served 45,000 Catholics in 15 parishes and two missions with 82 priests (56 diocesan, 26 religious), one deacon, 36 lay religious (33 brothers, three sisters) and 15 seminarians.